AC Milan: Colours and badge

 Since its foundation, the AC Milan home kit consisted of a red and black striped shirt, combined with white shorts and black socks; over the course of the decades, only cyclical changes dictated by the fashions of the time affected this pattern, which remained almost unchanged up to present days.
 In the first decade of the 20th century, the Rossoneri's first kit was a simple silk shirt characterized by thin stripes, with the badge of the city of Milan sewn at heart level.
 From the 1910s, the stripes were enlarged following a pattern that would remain unchanged until the late 1950s.
 The 1960s marked a return to the origins, with the use of thin stripes.
-This style would last until the 1985-86 season, with a small intermezzo from 1980 to 1982, when the stripes changed to a middle size again.
+This style would last until the 1985–86 season, with a small intermezzo from 1980 to 1982, when the stripes changed to a middle size again.
 A notable innovation occurred in this period.
-Between the 1979-1980 and 1980-1981 seasons, the AC Milan shirt achieved an important record by adding the surnames of the players above the number for the first time in Italian football.
+Between the 1979–80 and 1980–81 seasons, the AC Milan shirt achieved an important record by adding the surnames of the players above the number for the first time in Italian football.

-From the 1986-87 season, under the impulse of the new club owner Silvio Berlusconi, the stripes were brought back to a middle size, and the colour of the socks was changed to white, taking the same colour of the shorts.
+From the 1986–87 season, under the impulse of the new club owner Silvio Berlusconi, the stripes were brought back to a middle size, and the colour of the socks was changed to white, taking the same colour of the shorts.
 In such a way, Berlusconi aimed at giving the players a more elegant look, as well as making the kit more distinguishably red and black when watched on the television compared to the thin striped kit, which, at a distance and on the television, could mistaken for a full red or brown shirt.
 This style continued until 1998.
-Starting from the 1998-99 season, the kits started to be modified on a yearly basis in their design.
+Starting from the 1998–99 season, the kits started to be modified on a yearly basis in their design.

-Milan's away kit has always been completely white, sometimes adorned with various types of decorations, the most commons of which are one vertical or horizontal red and black stripe.
+Milan's away kit has always been completely white, sometimes adorned with various types of decorations, the most common of which are one vertical or horizontal red and black stripe.
 The white away kit is considered by both the fans and the club to be a lucky strip in Champions League finals, due to the fact that Milan has won six finals out of eight in an all white strip (losing only to Ajax in 1995 and Liverpool in 2005), and only won one out of three in the home strip.
 The third strip, which is rarely used, changes yearly, being mostly black with red trimmings.